WallarooLabs/wally/book/getting-started/run-a-wallaroo-application-docker.md

 cd /src/wallaroo/examples/python/celsius
 ```

-Now that we are in the proper directory, and the Metrics UI and Giles receiver are up and running, we can run the application itself by executing the following command:
+Now that we are in the proper directory, and the Metrics UI and Data receiver are up and running, we can run the application itself by executing the following command:

 ```bash
 machida --application-module celsius --in 127.0.0.1:7000 \